Application Scalability — How To Do Efficient Scaling

 Join the DZone community and get the full member experience.Join For Free

+Application scalability is the ability of an application to manage a growing user base.
 When you build a great product or application, sooner or later, it will be drawing attention more and more users who will expect a flawless, perfect application as the demand grows in the time it handles more and more requests per minute.
 If we are not prepared for this, the application performance will start degrading, and you will lose your audience and business.
 In this article, we explain why you should pay attention to when building a scalable application.

 What Is Application Scalability?